-Priority = 1-3 with 1 as highest priority
+Priority = 1-3 with 1 as highest priority Capability.
+Current staffs ability to undertake the task [1 - can do it now, 2 - could do with assistance, 3 - should be done by an expert].

-Capability: Current staff's ability to undertake the task (1 - can do 1 now; 2 - could do with assistance; 3 - shauld be done by an expert).
+Responsibility.
+Agency tasked with assisting staff or undertaking the work [NT - NTF, SBPA SC - SBPA Technical Advisory Committee, Dot - roiests Dept., TA - Technical Assistance, FM - Fiji Museum

-Responsibility: Agency tasked with assisting staff or undertaking the work INT - NTF, SBPA SC - SBPA Technical Advisary Committee; Dot - rorests Dept; TA - Technical Assistance; FM - Fiji Museum; Warkplan Category = category as used in preparing Annual Work Plans (see Attachment 3).
+Workplan Category - category as used in preparing Annual Work Plans (see Attachment 3).

-Priorily Staff Capability Responsibility Work Plan Category National Palicy Advocate for a national policy for Fiji's Protected Area system including 'National Parks' and designate SBPA as such once the legislation is enacted.
-2 2 NT; SBPA SC Administration Boundary demarcation and awareness raising with local communities 3 2 DoF Establish the approval procedure for the Management Plan in respect of the TLTB lease] 2 SBPA SC Comanagement Pamewark Formalise the co-management framework by clarifying its objectives, determining its scope, agreeing roles and responsibilities; and establishing its method of operation.
+VVorkplan Category = category as used in prepar INSPANIUS II VVors Hons (se windeling all Priority Staff Capability Responsibility Work Plan Category National Policy Advocate for a national policy for Fiji's Protected Area system including 'National Parks' and designate SBPA as such once the legislation is enacted.
+2 2 NT; SBPA SC Administration Boundary demarcation and awareness raising with local communities 3 2 DoF Establish the approval procedure for the Management Plan in respect of the TLTB lease 1 2 SBPA SC Comanagement Pamework Formalise the co-management framework by clarifying its objectives, determining its scope, agreeing roles and responsibilities; and establishing its method of operation.
 1 3 TA Refer Table for individual actions pending formal strategy/plan above 2 1/2 SBPA Trust Fund 1 3.
 CI; SBPA SC Registration of the Community Conservation & Development Trust under the Charitable Trust Act which will detail the procedures for the implementation of the CCDT.
 1 2 SBPA SC Document all current users and uses within the PA (partly undertaken in PRA consultation but needs completing for 'adjacent' landowners and communities.
-2 1 Through widespread consultation define customary rights and agree on sustainable and conservation-mandated limits 2 1 Draw up a register of non-landowning groups with perceived customary or traditional rights within SBPA 2 2 FM A protocol be agreed for entry into the PA (prevention of accidental introduction of invasive weeds; fire management; litter, comp organisation etc.) 2 2 SBPA SC
+2 1 Through widespread consultation define customary rights and agree on sustainable and conservation-mandated limits 2 1 Draw up a register of non-landowning groups with perceived customary or traditional rights within SBPA 2 2 FM A protocol be agreed for entry into the PA prevention of accidental introduction of invasive weeds; fire management; litter, comporganisation etc.) 2 2 SBPA SC